Dyspareunia

 Dyspareunia refers to pain during arousal, penetration, orgasm or after sex.
 It can occur at the vaginal entrance (superficial), or deeper in the pelvis.
 This pain can stem from physical factors like pelvic floor muscle tightness, scar tissue, hormonal changes, infections, vaginal dryness, Endometriosis, or trauma.
 It may also involve psychological elements such as anxiety, fear of pain, history of abuse, or relationship stress.

-- Improved Pelvic floor muscle awareness, control and coordination.
+- Improve pelvic floor muscle awareness, control and coordination

-- Enhanced confidence in intimacy and reduced anxiety around sex.
+- Enhance confidence in intimacy and reduce anxiety around sex

-- Better alignment with medical care if needed.
+- Better align with medical care if needed